Lil Zane: 2003: The Big Zane Theory

-In 2003, Lil Zane released his second album, The Big Zane Theory With the album, he formally changed his stage name from Lil' Zane to simply Zane.
+In 2003, Lil Zane released his second album, The Big Zane Theory.
+With the album, he formally changed his stage name from Lil' Zane to simply Zane.
 Copeland explained "Zane is my real name, that's the name that's on my birth certificate and my mom likes that name" for changing his name in a BallerStatus.net interview.
 The album failed to match the success of Zane's previous album, as it charted at No. 191 on the Billboard 200's chart with 6,423 copies sold.
 It also charted at No. 39 on the Top R&B/Hip-Hop Albums.
 The only single that was released on the album was "Tonite I'm Yours" which peaked at No. 87 on the Hot R&B/Hip-Hop Songs.
 The album sold 40,000 copies in total soon afterwards Zane would leave Priority Records due to lack of financial compensation, artist support, and promotion to go on a five-year hiatus from music to focus on his acting career.

 2004–2008: Under the Radar and Tha Return

 On December 30, 2004, it was announced that Zane has formed a new record label by the name of "3 Mill Entertainment" together with MAM Group, Inc. He announced that he had started working on his third album, Under the Radar.
-The album was to feature artist like Real Young, Raz B, John B, Bone Crusher, Akon, Drum Up (LaMar and LaNelle Seymour), and Rich Boy.
+The album was to feature artist like Real Young, Raz B, Jon B, Bone Crusher, Akon, Drum Up (LaMar and LaNelle Seymour), and Rich Boy.
 The album was going to get released in Spring 2005, but then was pushed back to fall and was never released.
-In late 2006 Zane started to work on another new album, Tha Return.
+In late 2006, Zane started to work on another new album, Tha Return.
 The album was released on February 26, 2008.
 The album failed to match the success of Zane's previous albums, as it failed to make it to any Billboard charts.
 The only single that was released on the album was "Like This" which also failed to chart also.
 The single has gotten over 150,000 views on YouTube to date and is known as Zane's comeback single.